jdmdigital/hat-tip/README.md

 ```
 Notifications can be closed using the "X" button, or programatically by calling `hattip_die()`.

 You can also update the classes that give the notification color.
-Two such colors are included.
+Three such colors are included in `hat-tip.css`.

 ```js
 hattip_fire('Pub is closed?
 Nightmare!', 'ht-danger');